Table of Contents

 It is a board for Serial Wire Debug and UART access that is a design built on the board itself.
-Features of DAPLink include USB devices with Serial Wire Debug, drag, and drop programming with FPGA images, and they have a dedicated QSPI flash.
-There is a micro-SD but only for SPI application.
+DAPLink includes USB devices with Serial Wire Debug, drag and drops programming with FPGA images, and a dedicated QSPI flash.
+There is a micro-SD but only for SPI applications.

 CMSIS Board Support Packs –